jpode/cs414-webapp/team/jpode/teamworkQuestionnaire.md

 1. __How will you decide who should do what on the project and activities?__
    A group meeting at the start of every sprint devoted to deciding who is allocated what work based on preferences and skill sets is my suggestion.
-1. __What will happen if someone doesnít follow through on a commitment (missing deadline, no show, etc.)?__
+1. __What will happen if someone doesn‚Äôt follow through on a commitment (missing deadline, no show, etc.)?__
    Preferably that person will communicate beforehand that they will have trouble meeting the deadline.
 Regardless, workload likely needs to be adjusted to compensate and i would expect anyone who doesn't follow through on commitments and doesnt communicate beforehand to recieve a lower grade.